Rappsilber-Laboratory/xiRT/documentation/source/usage.rst

 classification it does not make a difference if an observed PSM in fraction 5, got predicted to elude in fraction 10 or in fraction 4.
 The error would only count as *false classification*.
-However, in ordinal regression the margin of error is incorporated to the loss function and thus (theoretical) ordinal regression should perform better than classification.
+However, in ordinal regression the margin of error is incorporated to the loss function and thus (theoretically) ordinal regression should perform better than classification.
 The weight defines here how the losses from the two prediction tasks are added to derive the final loss.
 This parameter needs to be adapted for differences in scale and type of the output.